A New Year's Eve Miscellany

 A few closeout observations before the first bottle of champagne:

 • Top story of the year: Trump is still President!
-Lost of folks on the left were certain he’d be gone by June.
+Lots of folks on the left and in the media were certain he’d be gone by June.
 Worser news for the left: he’s gaining strength.
 Worstest news for the left: The Russia collusion angle is coming up dry, and he isn’t going to be impeached.

 Related, from CNN no less: